 Engaging with a Remote Workforce

 At least one thing is clear about this remote work transformation: flexible working and more innovative work opportunities will become widely accepted.
 To preserve the health and safety of the average workforce, at home days — if not weeks — will be the norm.
-Remote work is here to stay.
+Remote work is here to stay, so mobile technology becomes a must-have tool for connecting a distributed workforce.

 Giving your people a choice about their work environment is going to be a huge selling point and a key factor for the future job market.
 To acquire hot talent and keep workers loyal, remote work options will be an absolute necessity.